 3. Are you buying a quality stairlift or a budget stairlift?
 The majority of stairlift motors are manufactured in China and assembled in the UK.
 They typically last from 1 to 2 years.
 Only 2-3 manufacturers build their motors in-house, to much higher quality standards.
 Could you tell the difference between a quality motor and a budget stairlift motor made in China?

 4. Are you going to fit the second-hand stairlift yourself, or do you need a qualified engineer to do the job?
 What will the engineer charge for call-out and installation?

 5. Is a 12 month guarantee adequate?
-If you need the stairlift for more than 12 months, what is the additional cost over a 3-5 year period?
+If you need the stairlift for more than 12 months, what happens then?
+Will the company selling you the re-conditioned stailift offer a 3-5 year warranty if required?
 Would purchasing a new stairlift work out cheaper in the long run?

-6. How can you tell the quality of the pre-owned stair lift?
+6. How can you tell the quality of the motor of a pre-owned stair lift?
 Is it in good working condition, or waiting to break down?

 7. Do you know if the re-conditioned stairlift was serviced regularly?
 Just like your car, a stairlift motor and rail needs servicing to keep everything in good working order.

 8. If the second-hand stair lift breaks down after 12 months, can you get the parts to repair it?
 Is there a company out there who will carry out the repairs for you?
 If so, what do they charge for call-out and labour?